sdaveygargan/Workshop-3/README.md

   <img src="Gifs/Q5.gif">
 </p>

 6. Currently the cube can move outside the bounds of the camera view.
 Write a script which is to be attached to the camera, such that it tracks the cube from its position (i.e. by rotating).
 The script should theoretically allow any game object to be tracked, not specifically the cube.
-Note that it may help visually to add a static object to the scene as a reference point, such as a floor.

 <p align="center">
   <img src="Gifs/Q6.gif">